Dinwiddie County Public Schools

 - Recognizing signs and symptoms of Covid-19 and MIS-C illness or notifying school if family members are ill

 - Guidance on what to do if the family unit has been tested and diagnosed with COVID-19

-- Confidentiality related to contact tracing and student/staff health issues
+- Confidentiality related to student/staff health issues

 - Hand hygiene, proper handwashing techniques

 - Awareness of school emergency response plans related to pandemics